advwacloud/WISE-PaaS-SCADA-Edge-SDK-Manual/sdks/nodejs-sdk/instructions.md

 const edgeSDK = require('wisepaas-datahub-edge-nodejs-sdk');
 console.log(edgeSDK.constant); // edgeSDK.constant includes all parameters of edge sdk.

-//All parameters which are included in edgeSDK.constant are shown below
+// All parameters which are included in edgeSDK.constant are shown below
   edgeType: {
     Gateway: 1,
     Device: 2